rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 However, I'd note that it would likely be easier _(TODO: maybe clarify what I mean by easier: higher success probability given equal resources (or maybe this is obvious?))_ to create myopic agents then to instill complex deontological values.
-However, if we know how to construct myopic agents, they have [potential safety issues mostly related to decision theory][myopicissues].
+However, even if we know how to construct myopic agents, they have [potential safety issues mostly related to decision theory][myopicissues].
 Resolving these safety issues also likely requires grappling with the hard problem of AI cognition.
-Specifically, many issues could be resolved via producing an agent which follows [dumb decision theory (DDT)][dumbdecision].
+Specifically, many issues could be resolved via producing an agent which follows [dumb decision theory][dumbdecision].
 My understanding is that getting an AI to use a specific decision theory is likely to be considerably harder than instilling deontological properties.
 Of course this would depend on the specific deontological property.
 In summary, just